U.S. recovery puts onus on Europe and China

-LONDON The world's top financial policymakers descend on Washington later this week with a debate fizzing once again about what needs to be done to galvanise economic growth.
+LONDON The world's top financial policymakers descend on Washington later this week with a debate fizzing once again about what needs to be done to galvanize economic growth.

 The International Monetary Fund has already called on Europe to do more ahead of the IMF April 11-13 Spring gathering, alongside which G20 finance ministers and central bankers will meet.